 Each stage of the proposal submission and evaluation process is included in the timeline below, followed by descriptions of key RFP events.
-The timeline is meant to be guidance and is subject to change.
+This is a projected timeline and is subject to change.

-Event Date Notes RFP Released December 28, 2018 Intent to Apply Form Due February 22, 2019 Due by 5 p.m. by email to iandiauthorization@cps.edu Applicant Webinar Spring 2019 Applicant Office Hours Week of April 1-5, 2019 42 W. Madison, Chicago, IL Tier I Application Due May 1, 2019 Due by 5 p.m. to Epicenter Tier II Application Due August 1, 2019 Due by 5 p.m. to Epicenter Tier III Application Due October 1, 2019 Due by 5 p.m. to Epicenter Applicant Capacity Interviews October 2019
+Event Date Notes RFP Released December 30, 2019 Intent to Apply Form Due February 21, 2020 Due by 5 p.m. by email to iandiauthorization@cps.edu Applicant Office Hours March 2020 We encourage applicants to reach out to schedule meetings with I&I at iandiauthorization@cps.edu Tier I Application Due May 1, 2020 Due by 5 p.m. to Epicenter Tier II Application Due July 31, 2020 Due by 5 p.m. to Epicenter Tier III Application Due September 30, 2020 Due by 5 p.m. to Epicenter Applicant Capacity Interviews October 2020

-Public Hearing at CPS Central Office November 2019 42 W. Madison, Chicago, IL CPS Board Meeting December 2019
+Public Hearing at CPS Central Office November 2020 42 W. Madison, Chicago, IL CPS Board Meeting December 2020